background

 Dana Research Centre and Library, Science Museum, London

 Speakers included the project co-organizers, Science Museum curators Laura Joy Pieters and Rebecca Mellor.
-Venus scientists Dr Philippa Mason (UK) and Dr Thomas Widemann (FR) both of whom are representing the ESA-NASA EnVision Venus mission launching in 2031.
+Venus scientists Dr Philippa Mason (UK) and Dr Thomas Widemann (FR).

 Other invited conversationalists included socio-legal property and space law scholar Saskia Vermeylen (UK), and international artists Michèle Boulogne (FR/NL), Oscar Santillán (ECU/NL), and Imperial College Venus radar specialist Gerard Gallardo i Peres.